galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

   The tool should be updated to offer the possibility of using gene symbols as `rownames` for the `SingleCellExperiment`.
   It is worth pointing out that both Ensembl gene identifiers and gene symbols are stored in the `rowData` component of the `SingleCellExperiment` object, meaning they remain available throughout the analysis

-### Inspect the `SingleCellExperiment` object.
+### Inspect the SingleCellLoomExperiment object.

-Given that R sessions do not persist between steps of a Galaxy workflow, a Galaxy tool would need to execute the following code to re-import the `SingleCellLoomExperiment` from the file written in the previous step before displaying a summary view of it.
+Having saved the `SingleCellLoomExperiment` object to a `loom` file, a Galaxy tool would need to execute the following code to re-import the `SingleCellLoomExperiment` and display a summary view of it.

 In the context of a Galaxy workflow, the output would then be saved to a `.txt` file that the user could inspect after the job completes.